-In compliance with the Securities and Exchange Commission Rules relating to the Complaints Management Framework of the Nigerian Capital Market ("SEC Rules") issued in February 2015, Learn Africa Plc. has further strengthened its Complaint Management Procedure.
+In compliance with the Securities and Exchange Commission Rules relating to the Complaints Management Framework of the Nigerian Capital Market ('SEC Rules') issued in February 2015, Learn Africa Plc has further strengthened its Complaint Management Procedure.

-The Company currently has in place a formal Complaint Management Policy, through which complaints arising from issues covered under the Investment and Securities Act 2007 (ISA) are registered and promptly resolved.
-In the year under review, there were no complaints received.
+The Company currently has in place a formal Complaint Management Policy, through which complaints arising from issues covered under the Investment and Securities Act 2007 (ISA) are registered, promptly resolved.